MartinGamesCZ/ArduJSC/compiler/README.md

 To install this, you need to have nodejs and npm installed.
 Download this using `npm i ardujsc -g`
 You can verify installation by running `ardujsc help`.
+You also need to have arduino IDE installed in C:\\Program Files (x86)\\Arduino.
+You can find it on [here](https://www.arduino.cc/en/Main/Software).
+Custom installation path will be supported in next version.

 ## Usage